stevenson0421/OpenAI-Baselines/README.md

     python -m atari_py.import_roms <path to folder>
     ```

-### MuJoCo
-Some of the baselines examples use [MuJoCo](http://www.mujoco.org) (multi-joint dynamics in contact) physics simulator, which is proprietary and requires binaries and a license (temporary 30-day license can be obtained from [www.mujoco.org](http://www.mujoco.org)).
-Instructions on setting up MuJoCo can be found [here](https://github.com/openai/mujoco-py)

 ## Testing the installation
 All unit tests in baselines can be run using pytest runner:
 ```